facebook/zstd/CONTRIBUTING.md

         as the destination.
         * Examine the diff presented between the two branches to make sure there is nothing unexpected.
     * Write a good pull request description:
-        * While there is no strict template that our contributers follow, we would like them to sufficiently summarize and motivate the changes they are proposing.
+        * While there is no strict template that our contributors follow, we would like them to sufficiently summarize and motivate the changes they are proposing.
 We recommend all pull requests, at least indirectly, address the following points.
             * Is this pull request important and why?